MarkusH/blog/content/Development/2014-09-16__en__django-17-data-migrations-done-right.rst

 after the first migration in the referenced app, independent of its name.

-How do I run a data migration?
+How do I add a data migration?
 ==============================

 If you used `South`_ you might know about the ``datamigration`` command that